-Our critical accounting policies are described in the Management's Discussion and Analysis section and the notes to our audited consolidated financial statements previously included in our Annual Report on Form 10-K for the period ended December 31, 2015, as filed with the Securities and Exchange Commission ("SEC") on March 29, 2016.
-There have been no other material changes to the descriptions therein.
+Our critical accounting policies are described in the Management's Discussion and Analysis section and the notes to our audited consolidated financial statements previously included in our Annual Report on Form 10-K for the year ended December 31, 2016, as filed with the Securities and Exchange Commission ("SEC") on March 20, 2017.
+Effective January 1, 2017, we adopted Accounting Standards Update ("ASU") No. 2016-09, Improvements to Employee Share-Based Payment Accounting.
+The amendments apply to several aspects of accounting for share-based compensation including the recognition of excess tax benefits and deficiencies and their related presentation in the statement of cash flows as well as accounting for forfeitures.
+The adoption of ASU No. 2016-09 did not have a significant impact on our financial condition, results of operations or cash flows.
+There have been no other material changes to the description of our critical accounting policies as described in our Form 10-K as filed with the SEC on March 20, 2017.